 Managing risk does not mean operating in a completely risk-free environment – this is not realistic.
 Risk management and assessment is rather an ongoing obligation due to the dynamic industry landscape.
 If you have the above three stages assessed, there is a last and essential stage to maintain your ongoing due diligence – monitoring and reviewing effectiveness.

-Regularly reviewing your risk assessments will ensure you can identify and manage emerging ML/TF risks.
+Regularly reviewing your business risk assessments will ensure you can identify and manage emerging ML/TF risks.
 This will help you identify and strengthen controls that not only mitigate and manage your risks but also protect you against non-compliance.

-Example: Effective ML/TF risk assessments in action
+Example: Effective Money Laundering and Terrorism Financing risk assessments in action

 BusinessCO receives a notification from AUSTRAC about new and emerging crime trends and the risks these could pose to businesses in its sector.
 The notification includes a range of indicators that businesses should closely monitor to prevent exploitation.
 The notification is relevant to BusinessCO’s products and services, so a comprehensive assessment of BusinessCO’s ML/TF risks is conducted to understand the likelihood and impacts these crime trends may have on the business.
 The risk assessment reveals several new circumstances that pose a high ML/TF risk to BusinessCO.
 Business CO immediately updates its existing systems and controls.
 Changes include introducing new transaction limits and due diligence checks for transactions to specific jurisdictions and updating risk awareness training so that staff knows of the emerging crime trends, the risks they pose, and what systems and controls are to change.
 The risk assessment is thoroughly documented, and the necessary changes are made to the AML/CTF program.
 Throughout the process, senior management and the board are kept informed of developments, including the outcomes of the updated risk assessment.
 The board approves changes to the AML/CTF program.